How to Get Local User Accounts from Domain Computers

 Fetch Local User Accounts from Domain Computers using PowerShell Script

-Above tutorial explained, how you can get local accounts report from domain computers using PowerShell script.
-The script uses, Active Directory module.
-So, you need to run this script on AD server (domain controller).
-And if you are running the script from your local client computer, make sure to install RSAT tools first.
+The above tutorial explained, how you can get a local accounts report from domain computers using the PowerShell script.
+The script uses the Active Directory module.
+So, you need to run this script on the AD server (domain controller).
+If you are running the script from your local client computer, make sure to install RSAT tools first.

-Hope this tutorial helps you solve your local accounts related problems.
-Feel free to comment down below if you face any issue while running the script.
+Hope this tutorial helps you solve your local accounts-related problems.
+Feel free to comment down below if you face any issues while running the script.
 You can also subscribe to our newsletter to get such tutorials directly into your inbox.
-You can find subscription box down below.
+You can find the subscription box down below.

 Editorial Staff